Fluent Commerce Logo

 ProduceVirtualPositionEventsForControlUpdate

-to refer to the correct product catalogue.
-There are 2 instances of this ruleset & rule combo which operate against different control types, they both need the same change.
+For the BASE Control Group : update the variable `[[virtual.catalogue.base.ref]]` to refer to the correct BASE and update the variable `[[product.catalogue.ref]]` to refer to the correct .
+There are 2 instances of this and combo which operate against different Control Types, they both need the same change.

 Configuration of the Inventory Module

-Within the Inventory Module there are also a range of possible configurations which are shared below.
-Please read and apply any that apply to your retailer.
+Within the Module, there are also a range of possible configurations which are shared below.
+Please, check and apply any that are applicable to your Retailer.
 This is by no means exhaustive and there are more configuration capabilities available.

 UpdateInventoryQuantitiesStatus

-can be updated to fit which Quantities a retailer uses.
+The `filterTypes` and `filterStatuses` can be updated to fit which Quantities a Retailer uses.

 CalculateOnHand